krishamb/orderbook/README.md

    - N/U/D : whether this is a new quote or an update or delete for a prev received quote.
 A quote update can either volume or price or both.
 A delete for a quote ide of "0" will delete the entire bok.
 0/B/D/0/0 will delete the entire bid book and 0/A/D/0/0 will delete the entire offer book.
-   - Price price associated with this quote
+   - Price price associated with this quote.
+Max Price is 655.35$ ( Max for uint16_t which is what price array based out of ).
+     This can be easily increased to uint32_t for example if your system has enough memory ( Not in my windows pc ).
    - Volume volume associated with this quote

    1) Build the order book using the solution csvProject.sln